 Victoria Crosses held at the Memorial

-- Recommendations for honours and awards made to Australian forces during the Boer War, First World War, Second World War, Korean War, Malayan Emergency, Indonesian Confrontation and the Vietnam War
+- Search for Recommendations for honours and awards made to Australian forces during the Boer War, First World War, Second World War, Korean War, Malayan Emergency, Indonesian Confrontation and the Vietnam War

 - ‘Inspirational Bravery’, article by Peter Burness on the First World War recipients of the Victoria Cross, from Wartime: the official magazine of the Australian War Memorial